top of page

 Mitochondria — the cellular structures responsible for energy production — adapt dramatically to cardiovascular training in ways that directly benefit strength:

-• Increased Density: More mitochondria per muscle fiber
+• Increased Density: More mitochondria per muscle fibre

 • Enhanced Efficiency: Greater ATP production per oxygen molecule